allthingstalk/C-Sharp-SDK/README.md

 # C-Sharp-SDK
-C# client for connecting to AllThingsTalk platform.

 AllThingsTalk C# SDK provides C# APIs to manage and implement AllThingsTalk devices.

 # Installation

-1) Using NuGet package manager add AllThingsTalk client to your project (to be added)
-2) Download SDK and open in Visual Studio.
+Download SDK and open in Visual Studio.
 Build the project and include built AllThingsTalk.dll in your project.
 Add dependencies.

 # Dependencies